StefanoAllesina/BSD-QBio4/docs/index.md

         making sure that the directory is created within your home (Linux: `home/yourname`, Mac OSX: `Users/yourname`, Windows `Users/yourname`).

      *   If you're not familiar with `Git`, download the [zip file](https://github.com/StefanoAllesina/BSD-QBio4/archive/master.zip), and extract it to your home directory.
 Make sure to rename the folder to `BSD-QBio4` (it will be extracted as `BSD-QBio4-master`).

-*  Second, you need to download and unzip a large file containing all the data for the NGS tutorial.
-You can download the file [here](https://www.dropbox.com/s/kq7duts6i2heiup/ngs_workshop.zip?dl=0).

 ## Programming Challenges